-Skin tests.
-A doctor injects a tiny amount of the drug under your skin and watches to see if you have an allergic skin reaction.
-Skin tests only work for some types of drugs, like penicillin, other antibiotics, muscle relaxants, and some cancer drugs.
+Skin test: A doctor injects a tiny amount of the drug under your skin and watches to see if you have a reaction.
+Skin tests only work for some types of drugs, like penicillin and other antibiotics, muscle relaxants, and some cancer drugs.

-Patch testing.
-A doctor puts a small amount of a drug on your skin.
-After two to four days, the doctor will check for a reaction.
+Patch test: A doctor puts a small amount of a drug on your skin.
+After 2 to 4 days, the doctor will check for a reaction.
 This test can check for delayed allergic reactions to antibiotics, anticonvulsants, and other drugs.

-Blood tests.
-Lab testing may help diagnose some allergies to antibiotics and other drugs.
+Blood test: Lab tests may help diagnose some allergies to antibiotics and other drugs.

 Talk with your doctor to see which is best for you.